 Several factors play into the EV purchase gap, according to Inside Climate News.
 One is price: while EVs tend to be cheaper to maintain than gas-powered vehicles, they cost more upfront.

-Since women make less money than men on average, women are less likely to buy an expensive vehicle.
+Since women still make less money than men on average, women are less likely to buy an expensive vehicle.
 White buyers are also more likely to choose an EV than people of color for the same reason.

 “There’s also the fact that women said that they have less familiarity with the fundamentals of owning an [EV],” said Quinta Warren, associate director of sustainability policy at Consumer Reports, which surveyed 8,000 people about the divide between male and female EV owners.
 “So I think a way to address all of this, obviously, is some exposure, some education, to create more familiarity.”